sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 > Don't be afraid to change your folder to match your evolving needs!

 ---
-# 4 Automation
+# 3 Automation

 By automation, we are not approaching this as a way of accelerating our work and getting maximum efficiencies, but as a way to setup protocols and rhythms for ourselves to easily keep somewhat uniform notes that we can come back to when we are ready and able.
 It is a way to take care setting up to provide simple and easy workflows for yourself!

-There are many many many ways to do this in obsidian, but we will just show you a few handy addons/processes we have found that work well.
+We have already seen [[03_Plugins#Quick add|QuickAdd]] which is great for automating note structures and metadata in a standardised way, and here we are going to show you a another tool [[04_Research#Read it later|Read it later]] as well as reflect on what automation means for use within our practice instead of within its normative narratives of efficiency.

 ---
 ## Read it later